coppolaemilio/Temperature/Readme.md

 # The Weather Guy

-## About the game:
+Dear Weather Guy:
 The screen that displays the real temperatures is not working.
-But since you are an expert you will be able to get them on point.
+But since you are an expert you don't really need it.
 Right?
+You will see the name of a city and you wil have to say the **REAL** temperature for that city **IN REAL LIFE RIGHT AT THIS MOMENT**.

 By the way, we are live in 10 seconds.

-(The weather information )
+## About the game:

 Game created for [Godot Community Game Jam - June 2018](https://itch.io/jam/godotjam062018).